et/et/README.md

 ### Hi there 👋

-I am a full stack engineer working at Handshake, a company designed to democratize post college job opportunities for millions of students.
+I am a full stack engineer working at Stripe.
 I am a loving husband and father to a wonderful baby girl.
 When I find free time, I use it to :running_man:, :man_cook:, and automate as many things as possible in the :house:

 <!--